darthbatman/LyricsTranslator/README.md

 # LyricsTranslator

-Lyrics and Language Hackathon project
+Spotify Lyrics and Language Monthly Music Hackathon Project

+Allows users to learn new language listening to the songs they love.